Brunswick Hills Township, Ohio: Geography

+Demographics

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (92.2%), Spanish (0.5%), Indo-European (5.4%), Asian and Pacific Islander (1.5%), and Other (0.4%).

+The median age in the city was 42.9 years.

+2020 census

+As of the 2020 census, there were 11,196 people, 4,375 households, and _ families residing in the township.
+The population density was _.
+There were 4,375 housing units at an average density of _.
+The racial makeup of the township was 90.5% White, 0.8% African American, 0.1% Native American, 2.1% Asian, 0.0% Pacific Islander, 0.9% from some other races and 5.6% from two or more races.
+Hispanic or Latino people of any race were 3.3% of the population.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.